thought-machine/please/README.md

 You'll need to have Go 1.9+ installed to build Please although once built it can target Go 1.4+.

-In order to build Please, you will also need to have Python libraries available (you may need to install using `apt-get install libpython-dev` or similar) and a usable Python interpreter to build the first time.
-That can be any one of CPython 2, CPython 3 or PyPy; we attempt to autodetect which is available at build time.
-If using CPython you'll also need to install `cffi` (using `pip install cffi` or similar).
+To build some of the parser engine backends, you will need to have Python libraries available; at least python 2 needs to be installed for now and, if available, alternatives will be built for python3 and PyPy. python3 also needs to be installed to build one or two of the builtin tools.

 You will also need to have Java 7 or above installed to build some of the Java helper programs.
 Optional dependencies for various tests